I’m guilty of it.

 You know what I wanted to say to them?
 Thanks for nothing.

 I can assure you, my idea of a good time is not chasing after my disobedient child in a grocery store.
-I can assure someone that bad things sometimes happen when I’m in public no matter what I do, and that I also don’t want them to happen as much the next person.
+I can assure someone that bad things sometimes happen when I’m in public no matter what I do, no matter how many ground rules I lay out before we get out of the van.
+I don’t want them to happen as much the next person.

 Condescending advice is literally good for nothing.
-It is the currency of the prideful and self-righteousness.
+It is the currency of prideful and self-righteousness uppity people.
 Can you tell now how much parents do not like biting comments from strangers??

 Someone helping me clean up while I am trying to put a grocery store shelf back together?
-Someone being honest about the fact that they too have been humiliated in public when with their children?
+Someone being honest about the fact that they have also been humiliated in public by their three year old?
 That says something.

 Parenting is hard.
 Parenting is far from always being pleasant.
 But, in those moments, you know the ones I’m talking about, a parent has to parent anyway.
 They take their licks, earn their parenting bruises, deal and move on.